 This episode sees Speed/Go and Trixie/Michi (as well as Spritle/Kurio and Chim Chim/Sanpei, who have stowed onto yet another airplane) traveling with the inventor of a jet fuel that will make traveling into space for the common man possible.
 The plane that they’re traveling on is hijacked and taken to an island.
 There, they meet a masked man who has gone cuckoo for Cocoa Puffs.
 He wants to gather as many famous works of art as possible before he tries to take over the world.
 He forces Speed/Go to help steal art for him and wants the professor to make great quantities of his fuel for missiles.
 Racer X/The Masked Racer is put on the case by the international organization that he works for as a secret agent, and it is through his help that everyone is rescued and the plot foiled in the end.

 Something I noticed at this point in the series, especially after it was revealed that Racer X/The Masked Racer is a secret agent, is that the car racing has become less important to the storytelling.
 The races that Speed/Go participates in are more of an excuse to get Speed/Go moving around to different locations, and the actual storylines focus much more on “international intrigue” and taking down criminals than on the car racing premise that the series started with.
-At the end of both versions of this episode, we see the start of the race that Speed/Go was heading for, but we only get to see a very small portion of it.
+At the end of both versions of this episode, we see the start of the race that Speed/Go was heading to, but we only get to see a very small portion of it.
 We don’t even get to see who wins.
 With this shift in narrative focus at this point in the series, it feels like the storylines have become stranger, and that the quality of the writing has gone downhill.

 The Car Destroyer/The Phantom Castle Of Steel

-The episode sees cars are mysteriously driving themselves.
+The episode sees cars that are mysteriously driving themselves.
 Hmmm… maybe this is where Google got their idea for self-driving cars?
 LOL!
 But in all seriousness, this guy is attaching transmitters to cars and controlling them, so he can take them to his steel castle and melt them down so he can build other things out of steel.
 But as we see in the episode, he melts the cars whole.
 What kind of quality is the steel if he hasn’t removed the glass or other things that aren’t steel?
 We learn later in the episode that he’s getting revenge for a car killing his wife and injuring his son.
 Didn’t we already have another episode about a guy who wanted to destroy cars because they killed his wife?
 While there were details between the two that were different, it’s still the same basic premise.
 It’s a little disappointing that they had to recycle an idea like this.
 In a scene in the episode, we see Spritle/Kurio driving a truck.
 This is the third time we’ve seen him drive.
 Ummm… he’s too young to drive.
 Shouldn’t he be getting a citation for driving without a license?
 Oh, and it turns out that the man has been keeping his son in a wheelchair for a long time, and it’s discovered that the boy can actually stand.
 Ummm… if he’s been in a wheelchair for as long as the episode seems to imply, shouldn’t his legs have atrophied?
 And it was interesting in this episode to see the start of a race, but that Speed/Go wasn’t in it… he was there to observe other drivers.
 It’s interesting to note here that there really weren’t any major changes in either the visuals or the audio between the original Japanese version and the English dub of this episode.

 The Desperate Racer/The Pineapple Race